AzuraCast/azuracast-docs/getting-started/installation.md

 - **Linode:** Deploy a new Linode instance with the [AzuraCast one-click installer in the Linode Marketplace](https://www.linode.com/marketplace/apps/linode/azuracast/?r=68daf2976efcb77d2e3d4ced67a02b031edc3ba1).

+# Self-Hosted Installation

-# :whale: Docker (Recommended)
+## :whale: Docker (Recommended)

-> For a majority of users, our Docker installation method is the preferred way of installing and using AzuraCast:
+> For a majority of users, our Docker installation method is the preferred way of installing and using AzuraCast.
 {.is-success}

+Click the link below for Docker installation instructions.

 - [Installing AzuraCast with Docker](/en/getting-started/installation/docker)
 {.links-list}

-# Other Methods (Unsupported)
+## Other Methods

 > Ansible installations are not officially supported; we strongly recommend Docker installations.
 >